pkic/pkimm/categories/processes-and-procedures/_index.md

 #### Assessment

-The following is a sample evidence and information that can be collected during the assessment:
+The following is sample evidence and information that can be collected during the assessment:
 - Evidence of the execution of the processes and procedures
 - Interview with the PKI management and staff
 - Logs, reports, notes, screenshots, and other evidence